SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 comments: true
 ---

-Winter is the best time of the year.
+Winter is just objectively the best time of year.
 Do not attempt to correct me on this matter.

 ## Winter Beauty